rodrigoAMF/SDCND-Udacity/P4-Behavioral-Cloning/writeup_report.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+Notebooks `1.
+Data preprocessing.ipynb` and `2.
+Train Model.ipynb` contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a modified version of EfficientNet B0.
+It uses the convolutional layers of EfficientNet, and in the end I removed it's fully connected layer, and added a dropout and a fully connected layer.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes a preprocessing function and expects an image with float pixels values in the range of [0-255].
+I choose to use this network because I was aiming to create a model capable of drive on track1 and track2, and in my tests, the proposed architecture from [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) and my custom made networks wasn't performing well on track2.
+[EfficientNet](https://arxiv.org/abs/1905.11946) is a really powerfull and lightweight network, and in it's original paper, it's shown that the proposed architecture outperforms all previous state of the art networks in ImageNet.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains a dropout layer, with 25% of probability, in order to reduce overfitting (2.
+Train Model.ipynb cell 5, line 11).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained using a early stopping scheduler to avoid overfitting, and was used the weights from the last epoch with an improvement in the loss.
+Finally, it was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, a learning rate of 0.0001/0.00001 and a batch size of 32.
+The training consists of 2 steps, first training the newly added custom layers, with efficientNet layers frozen and a learning rate of 0.0001, then, training the entire network with efficientNet layers unfrozen and a smaller learning rate of 0.00001.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Were collected data from track1 and track2, driving clockwise and counter-clockwise, always trying to keep it in the center of the lane.

 For details about how I created the training data, see the next section.